 National accreditation is also available but is most often used by for-profit universities.
 A degree from an accredited institution is a prerequisite for certification by the National Board of Certified Counselors (NBCC).

 Students who graduate with a bachelor’s degree frequently choose to further their education with a graduate degree.
-This is essential for aspiring substance abuse counselors who may want to open their own practice, as well as students who wish to continue to their Ph.D.
+This is essential for aspiring mental health counselors who may want to open their own practice, as well as students who wish to continue to their Ph.D.

 It’s worth noting that a bachelor’s degree in substance abuse counseling does not equal licensure.
 You’ll need to check with your state to find out what’s required in order for you to begin practicing as a licensed mental health professional.